Henry Cavill Biography

 Other roles started to trickle in and Henry jumped at the chance to star in Woody Allen's Whatever Works (2009).
 He then landed the role of Theseus in Immortals (2010) and also appeared in the thriller The Cold Light of Day (2012) alongside Sigourney Weaver and Bruce Willis.

 In 2011 it was announced that Henry won the role of Superman in the highly-anticipated Man of Steel, directed by Zack Snyder.
 When the film opened in 2013, it earned over $100,000 during its opening weekend.

-He then starred in The Man from U.N.C.L.E.
-(2015) alongside Armie Hammer.
-After reprising his role as Clark Kent/Superman in Batman v Superman: Dawn of Justice (2016) and in Justice League (2017), he played an all-new character, August Walker, in Mission: Impossible - Fallout (2018).
+After reprising his role as Clark Kent/Superman in Batman v Superman: Dawn of Justice (2016) and in Justice League (2017), he played an all-new character, August Walker, alongside Tom Cruise in Mission: Impossible - Fallout (2018).

 As with many other actors, he soon found himself starring on Netflix.
 He played the starring role of Geralt of Rivia on the sci-fi series The Witcher in 2019, then was cast as Sherlock Holmes opposite Millie Bobby Brown as his younger sister in the Netflix film Enola Holmes (2020).